NisargChavan/Spotify/README.md

 - User authentication(will be intergrated soon)
 - Playlists and likes(will be intergrated soon)

-> ⚠️ The backend code (e.g., Spring Boot or Node.js) is not part of this repo and will be added later.
+> ⚠️ The backend code (SpringBoot) is not part of this repo and will be added later.

 ---